 Much was said about two Snow White movies being made (and released) back to back: Relativity Media’s Mirror Mirror and Universal’s Snow White and the Huntsman.
 Initially, Universal moved the release date of its Snow White film so it would come out before Relativity’s.
 But then Relativity retaliated by moving up the release date of its own Snow White film.
 [Check out the duel of the two Snow White movies.]

 The end result was that Relativity’s Mirror Mirror hit worldwide screens in March.
 Directed by Tarsem Singh, and starring Oscar winner Julia Roberts as the Evil Queen, Lily Collins as Snow White, and Armie Hammer as Prince Charming, Mirror Mirror presented the Snow White fairy tale as a light, child-oriented comedy.
-Reviews were tepid: 50% approval rating among Rotten Tomatoes‘ "overall critics" (5.6/10 average rating) and a poor 37% approval rating among RT’s "top critics" (5/10 average rating).
-[Notice that SWATH's Rotten Tomatoes’ approval ratings -- in regard to "top" vs. "overall" critics -- was the opposite of Mirror Mirror's.]
+Reviews were tepid: 50 percent approval rating among Rotten Tomatoes’ "overall critics" (5.6/10 average rating) and a poor 37 percent approval rating among RT’s "top critics" (5/10 average rating).
+[Notice that SWATH’s Rotten Tomatoes’ approval ratings -- in regard to "top" vs. "overall" critics -- was the opposite of Mirror Mirror’s.]

-Reportedly budgeted at $85 million — half the Snow White and the Huntsman production budget — Mirror Mirror debuted with a disappointing $18.13 million, going on to cume at $62.54 million in the US/Canada.
+Reportedly budgeted at $85 million — half the Snow White and the Huntsman production budget — Mirror Mirror debuted with a disappointing $18.13 million, going on to cume at $62.54 million in the U.S. and Canada.
 As is usually the case with fantasy, action, and adventure movies, Mirror Mirror performed better overseas, bringing in $97.9m.
 Its top territories were the United Kingdom, Russia/CIS (includes most of the former Soviet Union), and Brazil.

-["Box Office: MIRROR MIRROR vs. SNOW WHITE AND THE HUNTSMAN" continues on next page.
+["Box Office: MIRROR MIRROR vs. SNOW WHITE AND THE HUNTSMAN" continues on the next page.
 See link below.]

 Sam Claflin as Prince Charming / Snow White and the Huntsman picture: Alex Bailey / Universal Pictures.